-Welcome to the Changing Role of Specialist Provision project web area!
+Welcome to the Changing Role of Specialist Provision in Supporting Inclusive Education project web area!

-The Changing Role of Specialist Provision (CROSP) project will focus on the re-organisation of specialist, separate provision (schools, classes and units) and the perceived shift in the role of such provision to support the right to inclusive education for all learners.
+The Changing Role of Specialist Provision in Supporting Inclusive Education (CROSP) project focuses on the re-organisation of specialist provision to support the right to inclusive education for all learners.
 The project has two phases:

-- Phase 1 (2017–2018) will cover a detailed mapping exercise on past and current trends and situations in countries in relation to specialist provision (SP), as well as on perceived future trends.
+- Phase 1 (2017–2018) covered a detailed mapping exercise on past and current trends and situations in 26 Agency member countries in relation to specialist provision, as well as on perceived future trends.

 The current educational policy framework – incorporating the United Nations Convention on the Rights of the Child and the Convention on the Rights of Persons with Disabilities in many countries – increasingly focuses on inclusive education systems that aim to meet the rights of all learners to an inclusive education with their peers in their local communities.
-All Agency countries agree on this definition and are working towards this vision.
+All Agency member countries agree on and are working towards this vision for inclusive education systems.
 All learners, including those with disabilities and from vulnerable groups, have recognised rights to inclusive education.

-A key question for many countries is therefore clarifying what the role of SP should be in supporting the rights of all learners to inclusive education.
+A key question for many countries is, therefore, to clarify what specialist provision’s role should be in supporting all learners’ rights to inclusive education.

 Participants and target group

-All Agency member countries are invited to participate in the project activities.
-Country participants are involved in providing specific country information during Phase 1 of the project.
+All Agency member countries were invited to participate in the CROSP activities.

-The project will focus on learners in International Standard Classification of Education (ISCED) levels 1 and 2 (compulsory education).
-The main target group for the project outputs will be national and regional-level policy-makers from different social sectors, who are responsible for ensuring an effective framework of educational provision to meet all learners’ needs.
+The project focuses on learners in International Standard Classification of Education (ISCED) levels 1 and 2 (compulsory education).
+The main target group for the project outputs are national and regional-level policy-makers from different social sectors.
+These policy-makers are responsible for ensuring an effective framework of educational provision to meet all learners’ needs.

-The project’s overall aim is to identify and analyse the factors (challenges and opportunities) within country policy and practice that influence the reorganisation and reform of special provision (schools, units, classes) towards inclusive education for all learners.
-It will specifically focus on the policy drivers for re-organising SP to support the right to inclusive education for all learners.
+The CROSP project aims to identify and analyse the factors and key policy drivers within country policy and practice that influence the re-orientation of specialist provision’s role towards supporting inclusive education for all learners.

 Project activities and outputs